QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/tools/gobuster.md

 * `-p`: proxy
 * `-c`: a cookie <small>(for instance, to simulated that we are logged)</small>
 * `-H 'Name:value'`: a header
+* `--exclude-length x`: exclude responses with this length
 </div></div>

 <hr class="sep-both">